 See Table 5-1.
 For rectangular conduits and ducts, express the size as width x height.
 See example below.

 is the Fluid Commodity Code, which is 2 to 4 characters from Section 5.1.2.

-MMNN is the optional Pipe Specification Code, where MM is the material, and NN is a number referencing the specific specification.
-Note that MM must be letters.
+MMNN is the optional Pipe Specification Code, where MM is the material from Table must be letters.
 See Notes 1 and 2.